bmmurthum/LeetCode-Problems/README.md

 # LeetCode Problems

 The following are a list of solutions to practice problems provided by [LeetCode.com](https://leetcode.com/).
 Where applicable, I will explore my choice of solution design in a `README.md` for the sake of integrity and clarity.
-The first link in the table will be to the folder in this repository with the README and the second link to the LeetCode hosted problem.
+The first link in the table will be to the folder in this repository and the second link to the LeetCode hosted problem.

 ## List of Problems by Date